Genus

 Conclusion: Not on ducks.

-Unless the legislator’s intention is invoked.
+Unless the legislator’s intent is invoked.

 The use of the comprehensive clause is not limited to the legal field: